livz/livz.github.io/_posts/2016-02-16-binary-master-lieutenant-1.md

 ### Final payload

 After we gain control of the EIP, we want to return to the **system** function as discussed.
-I chose to execute the **/home/level2/victory** binary, but we could as well spawn a new bash shell.
+I chose to execute the **/home/level2/victory** binary, but we could as well spawn a new shell.
 So the payload will look like this:

 ```
 | PADDING (24 bytes) | addr. of system() | addr of exit() | addr of arguments |